cdwilson/cdwilson.dev/content/posts/articles/2022-06-26-using-giscus-for-comments-in-hugo/index.md

 # How to set up giscus comments in Hugo

-The https://giscus.app page has a configuration questionaire that will automatically generate a `<script>` tag that can be embedded in your site.
+The https://giscus.app page has a configuration questionnaire that will automatically generate a `<script>` tag that can be embedded in your site.

 In order to make the options configurable via Hugo's `config.toml` file, we can create a [Hugo partial template](https://gohugo.io/templates/partials/) in `layouts/posts/giscus.html`: